GuoJing1993/ECweb-2_Crawler/README.md

 3. R script for further data cleaning</br>

 <strong>How to use</strong></br>
-1. Please install Python Scrapy, Json, Numpy, Pandas and other used packaged of this project into your local computer</br>
+1. Please install Python Scrapy, Json, Numpy, Pandas and other used packages of this project into your local computer</br>
 2. Please execute run.py to initiate whole machine</br>